Samsung 8K QLED TV might show up at IFA 2018

 When we spoke with Samsung during CES 2018, many of the senior executives understood the issues facing Ultra HD – among them, the fact that consumers and broadcasters are still adopting 4K technology.
 And that means, for 8K TVs to succeed, 8K UHD TV manufacturers like Samsung and Sharp will need to convince us that the upgrade is worthwhile – even in screen sizes in the 60- and 70-inch range.

-Samsung did a decent job laying that groundwork with The Wall, a TV that can upscale content from significantly lower resolutions – at least it could in the pristine environment of the Las Vegas Convention Center show floor.
+Samsung did a decent job laying that groundwork with the Q9S, a TV that can upscale content from significantly lower resolutions – at least it could in the pristine environment of the Las Vegas Convention Center show floor.

-IFA will be Samsung's second chance to impress audiences with the power of 8K, whether that's with The Wall (which has still yet to receive a final price or release date) or a smaller, more affordable 8K QLED TV set.
+IFA will be Samsung's second chance to impress audiences with the power of 8K, whether that's with the Q9S (which has still yet to receive a final price or release date) or a smaller, more affordable 8K QLED TV set.

 - Don't miss out on the best 4K TVs of 2018